 When you have a child with developmental challenges, the best thing you can do is surround him or her with a team of experts—a primary care physician for routine medical care (immunizations, routine medical treatment, emergency care), a specialist physician for developmental medical concerns (that’s us!) and, if needed, various therapists to help implement your child’s treatment plan.

-Some academic programs (for example, University-based programs), may house several members of a multidisciplinary team in one location.
-Given various insurance contracts, this is not feasible, and given the distances that parents drive from the various stretches of Atlanta, this is not realistic.
-Dr. Moncino works as the “head” or “lead” of your child’s virtual DBP team – working collaboratively with your child’s Pediatrician who is the “head” of your child’s medical home, various contracted therapists, and school personnel.
+Some academic programs (for example, University-based programs) may house several members of a multidisciplinary team in one location.
+Given various insurance contracts, this is not feasible, and given the distances that parents drive from all over Georgia, this is not realistic.
+Dr. Moncino works as the “head” or “lead” of your child’s virtual DBP team – working collaboratively with your child’s pediatrician who is the “head” of your child’s medical home, various contracted therapists, and school personnel.
 He calls on their expertise in their fields, synthesizes their recommendations and helps you understand the best options for your child based on the collective input.

 This ensures your child is accurately diagnosed and is receiving coordinated, evidence-based medical support.
 This collaborative, multidisciplinary team approach will ensure the best potential future for your child.

 Welcome to GCADP.
-Dr. Moncino will take good care of your family.
+We will take good care of your family.